Faculty Handbook: Vancouver Campus

 Code of Conduct for Students

-New York Institute of Technology is committed to the philosophy of educating its students through rational inquiry, discourse, and cooperative resolution of controversial issues.
-To achieve its educational objectives, New York Tech expects all members of the University community to show respect for the views of others and to accept responsibility for their own actions.
+New York Institute of Technology is committed to educating its students through rational inquiry, discourse, and cooperative resolution of controversial issues.
+To achieve its educational objectives, New York Tech expects all members of the institute community to show respect for the views of others and to accept responsibility for their own actions.

-The New York Tech's Student Code of Conduct was developed to protect the right of every student to learn, to preserve academic integrity and public order.
-Every student who accepts enrollment at New York Institute of Technology thereby agrees to abide by this code and all university rules and regulations published in the New York Tech catalog.
+The Student Code of Conduct – Vancouver was developed to protect every student's right to learn, and preserve academic integrity and public order.
+Every student who accepts enrollment at New York Institute of Technology thereby agrees to abide by this code and all institute rules and regulations published in the New York Tech Academic Catalogs.
 Violators of the code's provisions are subject to disciplinary action by the Director of Student Affairs.
 The Student Code of Conduct is contained within the Student Handbook.

-Faculty should contact the Office of Student Affairs if they witness or are privy to conversations with students about any hindrance to any student's learning as a result of another person's (student or non-student) behavior that is contrary to the University's expectations.
+Faculty should contact the Office of Student Affairs if they witness or are privy to conversations with students about any hindrance to any student's learning as a result of another person's (student or non-student) behaviour that is contrary to the institute's expectations.

 Email Policy

-Whether you are part-time or full-time faculty, you will be given a New York Tech email account when your employment status is confirmed.
-Faculty should use their university email account (@nyit.edu), rather than a personal email account, for New York Tech related communications.
+Part-time and full-time faculty are provided with a New York Tech email account when employment status is confirmed.
+Faculty should use this account (@nyit.edu), rather than a personal one, for all New York Tech related communications.

 Faculty Use of Canvas